 The mechanics of a day can pull us through the hours leaving us none the wiser or more connected.
 It’s easy to tick off tasks and feel you’re ahead, even if you’ve passed people by in the process.

 Recently, I paused the relentless machine and listened.

 What I heard were the concerns of people doing their best to make it through.
-What it was to organise children’s lunches, and get everything done in a day.
-The housing market.
-The school zone filled with large homes that demand such high rent.
-The sense of sometimes being overwhelmed, like you may just be the only one holding up the sky.
+I heard about organising children’s lunches and getting everything done in a day.
+I heard about the housing market, and the school zone filled with large homes demanding such high rent.
+Through those stories I heard the sense of sometimes being overwhelmed, like you may just be the only one holding up the sky.